Sleepthief: Other projects

-After releasing Labyrinthine Heart, Elswick released two new tracks included in the compilation Beauty 2 - Music That Touches The Soul, which was released on October 25, 2010.
-The first track, "Another Day", was sung by Kyoko Baertsoen and is a cover of the original song by This Mortal Coil.
+After releasing Labyrinthine Heart, Elswick released two new tracks included in the compilation Beauty 2 - Music That Touches the Soul, which was released on October 25, 2010.
+The first track, "Another Day", was sung by Kyoko Baertsoen and is a cover of the original song by Roy Harper.
 The second track, "Empyrean", was sung by Suzanne Perry and was performed with the glossolalia technique.

 Sleepthief's website site was launched on June 11.
-He is also working on a remix and a song for Nicola Hitchcock's solo album.
-Another cover version of "Send Me an Angel" has been released in December 2012, featuring strings by Caroline Lavelle.
+He also worked on a remix and a song for Nicola Hitchcock's solo album.
+Another version of "Send Me an Angel" was released in December 2012, featuring strings by Caroline Lavelle.
 Both of Sleepthief's albums have been available on iTunes since April 12, 2013.

-He is currently busy with a side project with Caroline Lavelle and Israel Curtis called "Spythriller", and the first video and related single, a cover of Nightwish's "Nemo", was released on November 15, 2011 with remixes of the song from Jamie Myerson and Treatise.
+Sleepthief also has a side project with Caroline Lavelle and Israel Curtis called Spythriller, and the first video and related single, a cover of Nightwish's "Nemo", was released on November 15, 2011 with remixes of the song by Jamie Myerson and Treatise.
 Two more tracks for the album, "Cold War Kisses" and "Aftermath", can be found on the Spythriller official website and official YouTube channel.
-The next single will be "Asleep in Metropolis", and will feature a video shot by Hugh Marsh.
+The next single was "Asleep in Metropolis", and featured a video shot by Hugh Marsh.

-Curtis is also working with Roberta Carter-Harrison on her solo album and with Carla Werner on her own solo dance album.
+Curtis also worked with Roberta Carter-Harrison on her solo album and with Carla Werner on her own solo dance album.

-Sleepthief also releases spiritual and Christmas songs on his SoundCloud page.
-The songs, listed by date released, are: